Aynur-Safina/Freelancer_Book/README.md

 # Freelancer_Book
 Hi!
 My name is Aynur Safina and this is my first project in front-end development.
 If you have any comments and critique, I'll be glad to hear you!
+Mockup by Artem Islamov.